Skip to main content

 Drought-Tolerant Trees

 Trees that can withstand heat and require little water are the backbone of Utah landscape design.
-Choosing drought-resistant trees help conserve water and add pops of color to the landscape.
+Choosing drought-resistant trees helps conserve water and add pops of color to the landscape.
 As a bonus, we all know they’re great for providing much-needed shade.

 Blue Spruce